-10. This Side Letter of Agreement between the parties will be effective immediately as of its signing and shall remain in full force and effect for the duration of the District's use of the Canyas LMS.
+10. This Side Letter of Agreement between the parties will be effective immediately as of its signing and shall remain in full force and effect for the duration of the District's use of the Cauvas or other adopted LMS.